thisshehab/encryption-assignment/README.md

-# encryption-assignment
-mahmood hodiesh assignment
+# Simple Encryption tool for biggners.